 A randomized, double-blind, placebo-controlled trial in 2012 examined the efficacy of nabiximols, an oral spray with equal quantities of THC and CBD, in 359 cancer patients with poorly controlled neuropathic pain despite a stable opioid regimen.
 Researchers found that the 4, 10, or 16 sprays daily for 5 weeks reduced both pain and sleep disruption and reported that adverse effects were only associated with the high-dose group.

 While these findings present great promise for up to 11% of the US population that suffers from debilitating neuropathic pain, cannabis does have potential adverse side effects.
 Mild side effects include sleepiness, dizziness, diarrhea, short-term confusion, nausea, and vomiting.
 More severe side effects can include psychosis, paranoia, and anxiety.

 However, most adverse side effects are linked to high-THC/low-CBD strains.
 In fact, CBD actually counteracts the psychoactive effects of THC, with proven anti-anxiety and antipsychotic properties.
-Therefore, using strains with a higher concentration of CBD, or CBD isolate, may be a better option for those you want to avoid the psychological effects of cannabis.
+Therefore, using strains with a higher concentration of CBD, or CBD isolate, maybe a better option for those who want to avoid the psychological effects of cannabis.

-With recent scientific discovery elucidating the important role cannabinoids play in managing neuropathic pain, cannabis is becoming an increasingly viable alternative for patients that don’t respond well to or cannot tolerate standard medication.
+With recent scientific discoveries elucidating the important role cannabinoids play in managing neuropathic pain, cannabis is becoming an increasingly viable alternative for patients that don’t respond well to or cannot tolerate the standard medication.